DevMountain-QA/Automation-Basics/README.md

 This project includes several small pieces of functionality.
 We will be testing all of them!
 Remember that to set up your testing, you can:

-1. Copy and paste an existing `nightwatch.props.js`.
+1. Copy and paste an existing `nightwatch.conf.js`.
 1. Create your test framework, usually a "tests" or "nightwatch" folder in the repository's base directory, and testing/resource folders inside of that.
-   * The existing `nightwatch.conf.js` file is expecting your tests to be in a `nightwatch/tests` folder; if you wanted to do something different, you are more than welcome to, but don't forget to update the `"src_folders"` property of the `nightwatch.conf.js` file appropriately.
 1. Plan WHAT should be tested.
    * Start with one test for each piece of functionality and get as far as you can, before you worry about testing the same piece multiple ways.
 1. Plan HOW you can test these items.
-   * You can put this information into JIRA if it will be helpful for you, but it is not required for this assessment.
+   * You can put this information into a Google Doc, Trello, or a text file, whatever makes the most sense to you.
+   * Include either a text file in your test repository, or a comment with a link to your test plan/test cases.
 1. Gather selectors.
 I do want to see a page object file for this project.
 1. What test data will you need?
 You *can* but don't have to have a separate file for the test data.
    * If you need help for any of this old projects are fair game, the internet is fair game, but I'd prefer you don't discuss this much amongst yourselves.